smallkaa/smallkaa/README.md

 Smart Home tech, IoT, and home automation rabbit holes 🐇.
 Getting kids excited about STEM.

-How to reach me: You can find me on [LinkedIn](https://www.linkedin.com/in/pavelvershinin/) or drop me an email at [my nick here at google mail]
+How to reach me: You can drop me an email at [my nick here at google mail]